 Tashi Delek and welcome to Bhutan.
 Our local representative will greet you at the only international airport in Bhutan that is located in Paro(2262m), Western Bhutan.
-Later we will head to Thimphu (50km, about 1.5h) via the sightseeing to Tamchog Lhakhang Iron Bridge, Buddha Dordenma Statue, National Memorial Chorten, Simtokha Dzong, and Bhutan Post Office Headquarters.
+Later we will head to Thimphu (50km, about 1.5h) via the sightseeing to Tamchog Lhakhang Iron Bridge, Buddha Dordenma Statue, National Memorial Chorten, or Bhutan Post Office Headquarters if time permit.
 Then check in at your sweet hotel in the capital city for a good rest while getting used to the time difference.

 Tamchog Lhakhang (Tachog Lhakhang, Tamchog Lhakhang Iron Bridge) is located by the Paro river on the way to Thimphu from Paro.
 To get to the temple we must walk across a unique iron chain bridge with colorful fluttering prayer flags.
 Both the Lhakhang and the iron bridge are built by the saint Thangthong Gyalpo (1385-1464, Tibetan polymath).
 As the "King of the Empty Plain", Thangthong Gyalpo is now commonly known as the "Iron Bridge Maker".
 Enjoy his pioneering old-aged buildings left till today.